A brief history of formation of Nagaland State and its districts.

 On 21 January 1972, the remaining North-East Frontier Agency became the Union Territory of Arunachal Pradesh.
 Its administrative headquarters was Shillong (until 1974, when it was transferred to Itanagar).
 It got the status of State on 20th February, 1987.

-- Kohima, Mokokchung and Tuensang districts we formed in 1957 with the formation of Naga Hills-Tuensang Area.
+- Kohima, Mokokchung and Tuensang districts were formed in 1957 with the formation of Naga Hills-Tuensang Area.

-- In 1997, Dimapur district was carved from Kohima district.
+- Dimapur was earlier a sub-division under Kohima district.

-- Three more districts were added in January 2004: Kiphire, Longleng and Peren.
+- Three more districts were added in January 2004 namely, Kiphire, Longleng and Peren.

 - Kiphire and Longleng districts were carved from Tuensang district.